Question: What Are the Facts About the War on Terror Costs?

 - FY 2010 - Obama spent $850 billion on defense in his first year.
 This included $530.1 billion for the DoD base budget, and $152.7 billion to fund other departments, such as Homeland Security and the Veterans Administration.
 He doubled the amount for the Overseas Contingency Operations, to $167.3 billion, to fund an orderly wind-down to end the War in Iraq.

-- FY 2011 - Obama increased spending to $838 billion.
+- FY 2011 - The War in Iraq ended.
+Obama increased spending to $838 billion.
 It included $159.4 billion in contingency funds to beef up initiatives in Afghanistan and Pakistan.
+He announces he will withdraw 10,000 troops at the end of the calendar year (FY 2012).

 - FY 2013 - Defense spending dropped to $780.7 billion.
 This includes the DoD base at $525.4 billion and OCO at $96.7 billion.
 The costs from other departments that support defense totals $158.6 billion, plus Homeland Security ($39.5 billion) and Veterans Affairs ($61 billion).